 - brief statement (200 words maximum) explaining how attendance will help applicant achieve professional goals

-- two (2) reference letters supporting the application by individuals who are familiar with the applicant’s work or the applicant’s interest in professional development as a technical services law librarian
+- one (1) reference letters supporting the application by individuals who are familiar with the applicant’s work or the applicant’s interest in professional development as a technical services law librarian

-All application materials must be received by the Awards Committee Chair by Monday, March 30, 2020.
+All application materials must be received by the TS-SIS Awards Committee Chair by May 1, 2021.

 Each recipient will be expected to: